 • Terms of sale and any seller-assisted financing

-You're ready to close when each step of the done in escrow process.
-All expenses like title insurance, inspections and real estate commissions are paid.
-You'll then secure the title to the property and the title insurance gets dispersed as outlined in the escrow instructions.
+Upon finishing of all portions of the escrow, closing can take place.
+At this time, all payments and fees for inspections, title insurance and real estate commissions are taken.
+You'll then receive the title to the house and the title insurance gets issued as agreed upon in the escrow instructions.

 The Escrow Holder Will: